Joshua Garcia: 2017–2020: Rising popularity and tandem with Julia Barretto

 Following the blockbuster success of Vince and Kath and James and his tandem with actress Julia Barretto, they both starred in a string of television and movie projects together.
 Their tandem made their television debut in an episode of the country's longest-running drama anthology Maalaala Mo Kaya where they played as teen sweethearts who learn the value of unconditional love at a young age.
 Their performances was widely praised by the viewers and also dominated the trending topics on Twitter.

 Later that year, Garcia starred in his follow-up movie with Barretto in the romantic comedy-drama Love You to the Stars and Back which was a box-office success.
 His portrayal of Caloy, a teen suffering from leukemia likewise earned himself another round of Best Actor nominations in FAMAS and Luna Awards.
 His partnership with Barretto in the box office continued in the same year with Unexpectedly Yours where they starred alongside veteran actors Sharon Cuneta and Robin Padilla.

 In 2017, he headlined an ensemble cast in the crime drama primetime series The Good Son alongside Jerome Ponce, McCoy de Leon and Nash Aguas.
 He won various acting awards for his highly acclaimed portrayal in the series as Joseph Buenavidez including a "Best Drama Actor" recognition in the 32nd PMPC Star Awards for Television.

 In 2018, Garcia and Barretto starred in the romantic comedy movie I Love You, Hater with Kris Aquino.
 After four big-screen projects together, they finally made their teleserye debut via the primetime TV series Ngayon at Kailanman which premiered on August that same year.

 In 2019, he was part of the lead cast of the primetime TV series The Killer Bride which paired him with actress Janella Salvador.
 This also reunited him with Maja Salvador from their previous collaboration in You're Still The One where he made his film acting debut.

-In 2020, he reunited with Barretto accompanied by an all-star ensemble cast in the zombie film Block Z which was directed by award-winning director Mikhail Red.
+In 2020, he was part of an all-star ensemble cast in the zombie film Block Z which was directed by award-winning director Mikhail Red.
 After his long-standing partnership with Barretto ended, he starred in various episodes of Maalaala Mo Kaya which include an episode entitled "Notebook" where his performance earned him an award for "Best Single Performance by an Actor" in the 35th PMPC Star Awards for Television.